(800) 931-6557

 Agreeing to launch a new product or begin a project just because it's convenient or advocated by management may not make sense once it is viewed with a fresh pair of glasses.
 Before a project is even considered, the first step should be to confirm that it aligns with your firm's top strategic business drivers.
 When your company follows a formal process to prioritize and agree on the right projects based on this strategy, you will have fewer missteps and a higher success rate with each venture.

-Examples of Strategic Business Drivers in Success Businesses
+Strategic Business Drivers at Successful Businesses

-For an organization to find success, it should clearly define the strategic value that it brings to its stakeholders (e.g., clients, employees, suppliers) and the marketplace at large.
+For an organization to find long-term success, it should clearly define the strategic value that it brings to its stakeholders (e.g., clients, employees, suppliers) and the marketplace at large.
 One of the first steps to defining your company's goals is to identify and prioritize its strategic business drivers.
 These in turn serve as the basis for strategies, tactics, and programs/projects necessary to run and grow your business.

 These strategic drivers are the DNA of your overall business.
 If they are poorly defined, your goals may run off course, and your business could fail.
 It's essential that you have a method in place to monitor your business drivers and make adjustments as needed.
-We'll explore those topics in depth in Parts 2 and 3 of this series.

 cash flow calculator